 Tracy Gonzalez came to DWS in 2017 after having worked as an Assistant in the Kindergartens at The Waldorf School of Bend in Oregon as well as Mountain Song Community School in Colorado Springs.
 She also enjoyed teaching a Waldorf-inspired parent/child class after she and her family moved to Colorado Springs in 2012.
 Tracy loves witnessing how Waldorf education nurtures not only students, but the families of students as well.
 Tracy studied art, sustainable living and consciousness at Maharishi University of Management in Fairfield, Iowa.
 She also studied and practiced massage therapy in Austin, Texas before her son was born.
 She is passionate about healing arts, GROW BIOINTENSIVE mini farming (which has roots in Biodynamic growing), permaculture, singing, meditating, storytelling and spending time with her family.
 She makes and sells beeswax candles in her free time.
 She can be reached at email@example.com.

-Jennifer Grahnquist joined The Denver Waldorf School in 2017 as a 2nd Grade Assistant after having spent time with the 3rd Grade as a student teacher this past May.
+Jennifer Grahnquist became the Interim 2nd Grade Teacher in January of 2018 after having joined The Denver Waldorf School in 2017 as a 2nd Grade Assistant.
 Prior to earning a Bachelor’s degree in Education from Chatham University, Jennifer danced professionally with several ballet companies across the country including the Colorado Ballet.
 While attending college, she was an intern at the Waldorf School of Pittsburgh working with first through eighth graders.
 Jennifer is completing her Waldorf teacher certification at the Sunbridge Institute and expects to graduate in 2018.
-She can be reached at email@example.com.
+She can be reached at firstname.lastname@example.org or x121.

 Brittney Gaillot graduated from The Denver Waldorf School in 2006.
 She went on to attend the University of Colorado at Boulder and graduated with a BA in Humanities with an emphasis in Political Science and Linguistics.
 After returning to The Denver Waldorf School in 2011 as the first grade assistant/lower school games teacher/reading assistant, Brittney went on to earn a Waldorf Teacher Training certificate at Antioch University of New Hampshire where she is now finishing up her Master’s in Education.